 Is your English level currently good enough to study in the UK?
 Almost all UK institutions require a minimum IELTS score of 5.5 before considering your application, and this rises to 7.5 for courses such as medicine or dentistry.
-If you do not know your current level, why not take an IELTS practice test at our office in London?
+If you do not know your current level, students are invited to take an IELTS practice test so they know what to improve upon and how.

 Study in the UK